jednano/bindr/CONTRIBUTING.md

 Now you're ready for TypeScript development.

-If you wish to provide an additional template engine, you'll want to consider adding one or all of the three possible engine types.
+If you wish to provide an additional template engine, you'll want to consider adding one or both of the two possible engine types.

 ## JavaScript Library Template Engine